-The locomotive decoder LD-G-41 can also be used in analogue model railway layouts run with a DC speed control.
+The locomotive decoder LD-G-43 can also be used in analogue model railway layouts run with an AC or DC speed control.
+The decoder automatically detects whether an AC or DC speed control is used to power the layout.